PSFixer/PhotoshopApps/README.md

 Like many others, I used to edit photos on PS Mix & Fix until they were intentionally destroyed by Adobe.

 ## What motivated you?
 * On Feb.
-15th 2025, I was editing a photo on my PC using Paint.NET and I thought to myself:
+15th 2025, I was editing a photo using Paint.NET and I thought to myself:
 > "This would be SO MUCH EASIER if I could use Photoshop Fix again."
 * Zero tolerance for greedy companies screwing people over for money.